Best Air Purifier for Pets (2026): 7 Picks for Dander, Hair & Odor

 Downsides: The honeycomb carbon layer, while better than flat carbon sheets, is still not as heavy as dedicated carbon pellet systems like the Medify MA-40.
 Heavy litter box odor may still require the purifier to be placed near the source.
 Filter replacements cost $40–50 every 6–8 months (faster with multiple pets).

 At around $150, the Winix 5500-2 delivers the best filtration-per-dollar for pet households.
-Its washable AOC carbon filter is a standout feature — most carbon filters at this price are disposable, adding ongoing cost.
+Its washable AOC carbon filter is a standout feature, since most carbon filters at this price are disposable, adding ongoing cost.
 With pets accelerating filter wear, the savings add up fast.

 Cost advantage: The washable carbon filter is the primary value driver.
 With pets, disposable carbon filters need replacement every 2–3 months ($15–25 each).
 The Winix's washable AOC filter eliminates this cost entirely.
 You only replace the HEPA filter ($35–45 annually).

 Performance: 243 CFM dust CADR covers rooms up to 360 sq ft.
-The smart sensor detects particle spikes — useful when your cat kicks litter or your dog shakes off dander — and adjusts fan speed automatically.
+The smart sensor detects particle spikes, such as when your cat kicks litter or your dog shakes off dander, and adjusts fan speed automatically.

 Pre-filter: Washable mesh pre-filter captures pet hair effectively.
 Easy to remove and rinse.